-- Contact the relevant awarding organisation and follow its instructions. - Take advice, or follow instructions, from relevant local or national agencies in deciding whether the school or college is able to open. - Identify whether the exam can be sat at an alternative venue, in agreement with the relevant awarding organisation. - Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exams when planned. - Communicate with parents, carers and students regarding any changes to the exam timetable. - Advise students, where appropriate, to sit exams in the next available series.
+- Contact the relevant awarding organisation and follow its instructions. - Take advice, or follow instructions, from relevant local or national agencies in deciding whether the school or college is able to open. - Identify whether the exam can be sat at an alternative venue, in agreement with the relevant awarding organisation, ensuring the secure transportation of questions papers or assessment materials to the alternative venue. - Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exams when planned. - In the event of an evacuation during an examination please refer to JCQ's Centre emergency evacuation procedure. - Communicate with parents, carers and students regarding any changes to the exam timetable. - Communicate with any external assessors or relevant third parties regarding any changes to the exam or assessment timetable. - Advise students, where appropriate, to sit exams in the next available series.